 “Unreal City” is an important work because it holds up a mirror to London at a time when old communities keep on being destroyed by development, when income inequality keeps growing, when knife crime appears to be out of control, and when Brexit poses serious existential questions to the city.

-“Unreal City” is my most ambitious project to date and brings together four of my main interests: philosophy, poetry, photography and politics.
+“Unreal City” is Adriaan van Heerden’s most ambitious project to date and brings together four of his main interests: philosophy, poetry, photography and politics.
 In essence the book is a photographic conversation with “The Waste Land”, T.S.
 Eliot’s modernist poetic masterpiece, which many people consider to be the most important poem of the 20th century.
 The book comprises 85 black and white photographs – taken over a 10 year period – which present London as if it were the waste land.
-The project has attracted high profile endorsements from Matthew Haley (Head of Books at Bonhams, London), Bernard O’Donoghue (Emeritus Professor of Medieval English and Modern Irish Poetry at Oxford University and Whitbread award winning Faber poet) and Laura Noble (highly respected London gallerist, art collector and organiser of the FIX Photo Festival in London).
+The project has attracted high profile endorsements from Matthew Haley (Head of Books at Bonhams, London), Bernard O’Donoghue (Emeritus Professor of Medieval English and Modern Irish Poetry at Oxford University and Whitbread award winning Faber poet) and Laura Noble (London gallerist, art collector and organiser of the FIX Photo Festival in London).

 In Eliot’s poem, London is the Unreal City which forms the main environment in which many of the characters in the poem have their entrances and exits.
-My book reflects many of the themes of the poem: a strong sense of alienation; people’s inability to connect meaningfully; the cruel demands of the City; the failure of religion to provide comfort in this broken world; and the apparently unbridgeable divide between rich and poor.
+Van Heerden’s book reflects many of the themes of the poem: a strong sense of alienation; people’s inability to connect meaningfully; the cruel demands of the city; the failure of religion to provide comfort in this broken world; and the apparently unbridgeable divide between rich and poor.
 Homelessness and the waste of young lives due to crime feature as themes in the book.
-Having said that, the book also contains flashes of dark humour and holds out a few rays of hope that all may not be lost.
+The book also contains flashes of dark humour and holds out a few rays of hope that all may not be lost.

-My intention with the project was to view London as it is today through the lens of “The Waste Land”, although I would have to qualify this by saying that it is my own transmutation of “The Waste Land” which forms the basis of the juxtaposition, and not an attempt to determine what Eliot’s own visual take might have been.
-In his essay for the book, Bernard O’Donoghue describes my process as “creative mismatching”.
-For example, my triptych of pictures which accompanies the first few words of the poem, “April is the cruellest month”, retraces the final moments of Stephen Lawrence’s life (2018 was the 25th anniversary of his murder in April 1993).
+Van Heerden’s intention with the project was to view London as it is today through the lens of “The Waste Land”, although it was his own transmutation of “The Waste Land” which forms the basis of the juxtaposition, and not an attempt to determine what Eliot’s own visual take might have been.
+In his essay for the book, Bernard O’Donoghue describes Van Heerden’s process as “creative mismatching”.
+For example, the triptych of pictures which accompanies the first few words of the poem, “April is the cruellest month”, retraces the final moments of Stephen Lawrence’s life (2018 was the 25th anniversary of his murder in April 1993).
 Eliot himself could of course not have known anything about Stephen Lawrence, but the juxtaposition highlights a poignant fact about the daily lives of many of London’s inhabitants today: the tragic waste of life that takes place on a daily basis as a result of crime, racism, sexism, misogyny, neglect, abuse, etc.

 In the process of giving expression to these ideas, the pictures started to create a language of their own, and certain visual motifs were created in the pictures which are not in the text of the poem, and which arguably hinged the book into a more radical political stance than that occupied by Eliot’s poem.
 A few examples are: the “towers of the rich versus towers of the poor” motif; toxic materialism which affects rich and poor alike; the vulnerability of children; and the plight of the “outcasts” of society.
 The pictures imprint upon the viewer the harsh reality of life for many of their fellow human beings; a harshness which cannot easily be airbrushed away, ignored or forgotten.
 The cumulative effect of the pictures is a “photographic poem” (as Dr Mahlet Zimeta described it): a haunting whole that is greater than the sum of its individual parts.

-Read an interview I did with The London Magazine on the book.
+Read Adriaan’s interview with The London Magazine on the book.

 Below are a few things that people have said about the book so far: